mo666666/Multi-Task-Learning-Improves-Synthetic-Speech-Detection/README.md

 # Multi-Task-Learning-Improves-Synthetic-Speech-Detection
-This code is for our submission to 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
+This code is for our accepted manuscript to 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 ## Checkpoint Download
 [Google Drive](https://drive.google.com/drive/folders/15vwSnGGHgMkwLQso09RYvXWg7qg9zqge?usp=sharing)